apilytics/apilytics-infra/README.md

 - `apilytics-infra` IAM user whose access keys are used in this repo's pipelines.

+- `apilytics-smtp-user` IAM user and its SMTP credentials.

 - All human-accessed IAM users and all IAM access credentials.